OmarEltotongy/100-Day-Of-Python-Projects/README.md

 # 100_Day_Of_Python_Projects
-Projects I've done in the course of 100 day of python bootcamp
+Projects I've done in the course of 100 days of python boot camp

 1- Band Name Generator
 2- Tip Calculator